abdelali221/Arduino-Toolz/README.md

  - b 0.9.3 (major serial command system update)
  - b 0.9.4 (bug fixes/updated serial system)
  - 1.0 (FIRST RELEASE!)
- - 2.0 (MAJOR UPDATE : ENTIRELY REWRITTEN/MASSIVE IMPROVEMENTS)
+ - 2.0 (MAJOR UPDATE)
- - 2.1 (added UltraR to V2/changed mind about other functions because of Dynamic Memory limitations/improved user-friendliness)
+ - 2.1 (added UltraR to V2/mproved user-friendliness)
  - 2.2 (Major update : Decreased RAM usage to a THIRD of what it used to be/ Fused the Serial-Only with the LCD version)
+ - 2.3 (Improved LCD displays compatibility)

 # Notes :